 You already mentioned your home country Uruguay and the similarity to Berlin in terms of finding clients.
 But what are the main differences that you see between the countries especially in your job?

 So many! (: But the main difference is that people here are very specialised and they just do fashion photography, or just product photography, or just retouch and so on.
 In Uruguay, only a few photographers do so.
 It’s much more common to be all over the place and do fashion, food, architecture and everything else too.
 You’re also doing your own retouching, or you’re even your own assistant!
 We’re used to not having a lot of budget for productions so we depend on the ability to do everything by ourselves.
-When I first came to Berlin and I was asked which kind of photography I do, I listed all the fields I’ve been working in as well as the retouch that I do for all these things, and people thought it’s weird.
+When I first came to Berlin and I was asked what kind of photography I do, I listed all the fields I’ve been working in as well as the retouch that I do for all these things, and people thought it’s weird.
 But for us, it’s just common, otherwise, you can’t survive in the small market.
 The good part about it: you don’t run out of jobs.
 One month you’re shooting fashion and the next months you have an architecture photography commission.
 But on the other hand, I had clients who didn’t value the retouching work.
 They didn’t understand that it takes more time than the shooting day itself.
 However, with my perfectionism, I couldn’t deliver my photos without retouching.
 So I just included the post-production by offering overall packages.
 Seeing how it works here, I now realise that I was doing retouching work without being properly paid for it.
 But on the bright side, this trained my retouching skills during the past 10 years so much!
 And at some point I also started to explain the actual workload to the clients more: while they could only see the shooting day because they were present there, I had to invest another week to edit the selected photos and this means that they had to pay for one day plus one week of work.
-It helped some of them to understand my point of view, but in general photography and retouch is seen as one service.
+It helped some of them to understand my point of view, but in general photography and retouch are seen as one service.
 Only once in my life, I’ve had a job in Uruguay which was just about retouching.
 And I can’t think of more than one specialised retoucher in Uruguay.

 That sounds very different from the market in Germany.
 But now, as you’re here, did you specialise after all?